-- 1. FEI Badges of Honour for Jumping will be awarded to those Athletes who have completed the first round of a Nations Cup Competition at a CSIO for Seniors, the team and/or individual Competition at the Olympic Games and the World and Senior Continental team and/or individual Championships for Seniors, without retiring or being eliminated on the following scale: - (i) A Gold Badge for completing the first round of 40 Nations Cup Competitions. - (ii) A Silver Badge for completing the first round of 20 Nations Cup Competitions. - (iii) A Bronze Badge for completing the first round of 10 Nations Cup Competitions. - 2.
-Completing first round of any of the Competitions below counts as five Nations Cup Competitions: - (i) the team or individual Final Competition at the Olympic Games. - (ii) the team or individual Final Competition at the World Championship. - (iii) the team or individual Final Competition at the Continental Championship. - (iv) the team or individual Final Competition at the Pan-American Games - (v) the team or individual Final Competition at the Asian Games - 3.
+- 1. FEI Badges of Honour for Jumping will be awarded to those Athletes who have completed the first round of a Nations Cup/Longines League of NationsTM Competition at a CSIO for Seniors, the team and/or individual Competition at the Olympic Games and the World and Senior Continental team and/or individual Championships for Seniors, without retiring or being eliminated on the following scale: - (i) A Gold Badge for completing the first round of 40 Nations Cup/Longines League of NationsTM Competitions. - (ii) A Silver Badge for completing the first round of 20 Nations Cup/Longines League of NationsTM Competitions. - (iii) A Bronze Badge for completing the first round of 10 Nations Cup/Longines League of NationsTM Competitions. - 2.
+Completing first round of any of the Competitions below counts as five Nations Cup/Longines League of NationsTM Competitions: - (i) the team or individual Final Competition at the Olympic Games. - (ii) the team or individual Final Competition at the World Championship. - (iii) the team or individual Final Competition at the Continental Championship. - (iv) the team or individual Final Competition at the Pan-American Games - (v) the team or individual Final Competition at the Asian Games - 3.
 Refer to GRs Art.
 132 for details on the privileges awarded to those who have earned an FEI Badge of Honour.